axelfiedler/flowAroundTriangles/README.md

   * Dash 1.18.1

 ## Mesh creation
-The bash script `runCases.sh` first creates for each cases the required mesh using the set-up in the `mesh` folder.
+The bash script `runCases.sh` first creates the required mesh for each case using the set-up in the `mesh` folder. `blockMesh` creates a structured mesh of hexahedral blocks.
+One resulting mesh is shown in the image below.